 - 1/2 cup of unsweet shredded coconut

-- In the food processor, grind the cookies very fine, about two minutes.
+- The food processor grinds the cookies very fine for about two minutes.
 You can also put the cookies in a bag and crush them with a rolling pin.

 - Grind the walnuts.
 Not as fine as crackers.

-- Put the ground cookies with the walnuts in a bowl, add the Dulce de leche, and mix well with a fork and then with your hands until you get a smooth dough.
+- Put the ground cookies with the walnuts in a bowl, add the Dulce de leche, mix well with a fork, and then with your hands until you get a smooth dough.

 - Scoop out portions and roll between hands to form balls.

-- Pass each ball through the shredded coconut.
-If the surface has dried, you can pass each ball through the water quickly for a few seconds and then roll it in the coconut.
+- Roll each ball in the shredded coconut.
+If the surface has dried, you can quickly roll each ball in water for a few seconds and then roll it in the coconut.

 - Serve or store in an airtight container for up to 5 days.